 So it’s not so black and white.
 If you’re starting out or learning a new technology, it’s totally OK to put in extra hours initially so you could have it easy down the road.
 I’m not against it at all; This post is about companies that try to promote this culture and pressure employees into following it.
 That is not OK!

 If you manager tries to indirectly pressure you into working weekend regularly by saying things like “you can call me on Saturday (or at midnight) if you have any questions, I’ll be there to answer since I’ll be working anyways” you can reply “No, thanks.
-I have other obligations.”
+I don’t work on weekends as a principle.”
 If that doesn’t work and your manager or peers continue to pressure you, start looking for a new job which offers better work-life balance.
 Seriously, it is not worth it.
 Don’t listen to the BS work-life harmony crap and don’t let corporations control and define your quality of life.

 See you next time.